 For a special treat, you could even buy some vegan whipped cream or make your own by whipping some coconut milk (buy full-fat and use just the solid part rather than the watery liquid).

 Healthy Pumpkin Spice Latte

 A hot, spicy mug of chai is the perfect way to warm up when it’s cold out.
-This vegan chai from Holy Vegan Cow is the real deal, and so much better than a chai teabag in hot water – plus it’ll make your kitchen smell incredibly cosy.
+This vegan chai from Holy Vegan Cow is the real deal, and so much better than a chai tea bag in hot water – plus it’ll make your kitchen smell incredibly cozy.

 Homemade Vegan Baileys

 Excited to try going vegan this Christmas?
-Take the Veganuary Pledge and let us help you every step of the way.
+Let us help you every step of the way.